California Court Records

 - Registration number

-- The convictions that the inmate is incarcerated for
+- The convictions for which the inmate is incarcerated

 - Date of birth